B2B Sales Strategy27 min read

 The Science of Timing in B2B Sales

-Outbound sales timing refers to the practice of aligning your outreach with the prospect's buying window — the period when they are actively evaluating solutions.
+Outbound sales timing refers to the practice of aligning your outreach with the prospect's buying window, the period when they are actively evaluating solutions.
 Research consistently shows that timing is the single most impactful variable in outbound success, outweighing messaging, channel choice, and even offer quality.

 The Buying Window

 During this window, buyers are receptive to outreach.
-Outside of it, they're not.
+Outside of it, they are not.
 Traditional outbound has no way of knowing when this window opens, so messages are sent on a schedule with roughly a 5-10% chance of coinciding with the active buying phase.
 Signal-driven outbound detects the window opening in real time.

 First-Mover Advantage

 The 6sense 2025 Buyer Experience Report, surveying over 4,000 B2B buyers, found that the vendor buyers contact first wins the deal approximately 80% of the time.
-Even more striking: 95% of the time, the winning vendor is already on the buyer's "Day One shortlist" — the mental list of vendors a buyer considers before they ever reach out to sales.
+Even more striking: 95% of the time, the winning vendor is already on the buyer's "Day One shortlist", the mental list of vendors a buyer considers before they ever reach out to sales.

 The Decay Curve of Intent

 This is why speed matters as much as accuracy in signal-driven outbound.
 Detecting a signal 48 hours after it appeared is dramatically less valuable than detecting it within minutes.
 The ideal system surfaces buyers within minutes of intent appearing and triggers engagement immediately.
+Autoreach monitors 20+ signal types around the clock with under two minute detection latency, so the window never closes before you act.

 What Are Buyer Intent Signals?